-The marked change in the GCI is mainly due to the fact that the number of indicators monitored has been reduced from 114 to 98.
-Only 34 indicators have been retained from the previous issue, while the other 64 indicators are completely new.
-The indicators monitored and assessed in the GCI 4.0 are divided into four sub-indices and further broken down into 12 pillars.
+In this year's edition, the GCI 4.0 covers a sample of 141 countries, which jointly produce 99% of global GDP.
+The total of 103 indicators monitored and assessed in the GCI 4.0 are divided into four sub-indices and further broken down into 12 pillars.
 These 12 pillars are assessed separately; the clustering into sub-indices serves only for better orientation and is of no major importance, unlike in the previous version of the index.
 The computation of the GCI 4.0 is based on successive aggregations of scores from the most disaggregated indicator level all the way up to the overall index for the country.
 The arithmetic mean is generally used for the most disaggregated categories and weighting is applied to the higher aggregation levels.
-All the indicators are assessed using the same weights for each country.36
+All the indicators are assessed using the same weights for each country.35